 What is more, like God, we can bring order out of chaos.
 “The earth was without form and void… And the Spirit of God was hovering over the face of the waters” (Gen. 1:1-2).
 As the Spirit of God brought order to creation, we too can bring order to the world we live in.

 Governments can establish an orderly way of life and commerce.
 Counselors can bring order to a disorderly life.
 Engineers can create order out of the systems they develop.
 And when we clean, we bring order to chaos (well, at least at my house).

 If work is so glorious, what's the deal?

 Why does it have to feel so challenging?

 Tragically, the goodness of work was twisted by sin.
 You see, not only did sin enter the human heart through Adam’s disobedience, but sin has permeated the entirety of creation, including work itself.

 Work was twisted by sin

-The presence of sin has corrupted the desire for the good work we were created to do, and it has made work itself difficult (Gen. 3:17-19).
+In scriptures about work, we observe the presence of sin has corrupted the desire for the good work we were created to do, and it has made work itself difficult (Gen. 3:17-19).
 Here are three common temptations you'll face in your work.